How to Import CSV Files via File Masks

 How to Use File Mask

 To use the file mask, on the Source Definition page of the Task Editor, click Use File Mask under CSV Mode.
 Then you need to select the folder to load CSV file(s) from, specify the file mask and timezone to use.
-Each time the package runs, a date/time template in the file mask will be substituted with the current date and time of a file.
+Each time the integration runs, a date/time template in the file mask will be substituted with the current date and time of a file.

 To expand a folder in order to select its subfolder, click the icon of this folder in the list.